AICC/CMI-5_Spec_Current/best_practices/index.md

 * **OwnWindow** – Redirect same window to AU location
 * **AnyWindow** – Either redirect same window or use iFrame, “LightBox”, etc.

+### Best Practice #{% increment bpCount %} – Fetch URLs

+* The Fetch URL should be unique for each session.
+* Do not reuse auth tokens.

 ------